This page is Archived

 Claiming on your classic car insurance shouldn't be daunting and if you understand the terms and excesses on your policy you shouldn't be in for any nasty shocks.
 Follow these three simple steps in the event you need to claim...

-If your classic car is stolen, you'll need to get a crime reference number to make a successful claim on a home or specialist insurance policy.
+If your classic car is stolen, you'll need to get a crime reference number as part of the insurance claims process.
 Report the incident to the police as soon as you can to make sure your claim doesn't hit the skids.

 It'll always come in handy in any claim to be able to show proof of purchase or receipts for modifications if requested.